Nicki-afk/sapphire/docs/ENTITIES.md

 | rols | Enum( USER , ADMIN , MODERATOR , DEVELOPER) | defining user roles | |
 | rights | Enum(READ_MSG , SENT_MSG , CREATE_GROUP_CHAT , ACCOUNT_REFACTORING , BLOCK_USERS , DISBLOCK_USERS ,READ_USER_NOTIFICATION , FEEDBACK , CHANGE_MSG , DELETE_MSG , SENT_FILES ... ) | defines user rights | |

+>[!NOTE]
+> For the MVP release, the User entity will not contain all the fields, but only some of them.
+The first version of the product will have the following fields : id , username , email , passwd , createAt , onlineStatus , chats , userAvatar(String) , blockedUsers , notifications , language (String).